-So you want a compact SUV with a prestigious badge; but you'd like a more dynamic-looking one.
+So you want a mid-sized SUV with a prestigious badge; but you'd like a more dynamic-looking one.
 Something like a BMW X4, a Range Rover Evoque - or perhaps this car, Mercedes' GLC Coupe.
-Jonathan Crouch looks at what's on offer.
+Jonathan Crouch looks at the revised version.

 Ten Second Review of the Mercedes-Benz GLC Coupe

 A decade ago, the whole idea of an 'SUV coupe' sounded ludicrous.
 Then BMW came along with their X6 and suddenly, the concept didn't seem quite so silly.
 And it definitely didn't once the Bavarian brand revealed sales figures that showed that car was striking a resounding chord with better-heeled buyers.
 So successful was it that in 2014, BMW revealed a smaller X4 model, essential a coupe version of their X3 compact SUV.
-Mercedes were watching and, having copied the X6 with their GLE Coupe, the Stuttgart brand has also announced its own spin on the X4, the GLC Coupe, a car substantially improved in Spring 2019 to create the car we're going to look at here, the GLC Coupe.
+Mercedes were watching and, having copied the X6 with their GLE Coupe, the Stuttgart brand in 2016 announced its own spin on the X4, the GLC Coupe, a car substantially improved in Spring 2019 to create the car we're going to look at here.

 This car's opposition extends beyond the X4 of course.
 Potential buyers will also be looking at style-conscious small SUVs like Range Rover's Evoque - and maybe even at Porsche's Macan.
 Should they also take this Mercedes into account?
 Let's see.

 Despite its more dynamic looks, you shouldn't expect a GLC Coupe to be really any more dynamic to drive than its hatch stablemate.
 As with that car, air suspension can be added at extra cost.
 This option is desirable.
-'AIR BODY CONTROL', as Mercedes call it, promises a cosseting ride when you want luxury or flat, sportscar-like handling when you're in a hurry.
+'AIR BODY CONTROL', as Mercedes call it, promises a cosseting ride when you want luxury or flat, sports car-like handling when you're in a hurry.
 All models feature 4MATIC 4WD.
 For highway use, there are now more semi-autonomous driving assistance systems.
 Active Distance Assist DISTRONIC and Active Steer Assist provide even more support to help the driver to steer and to keep a safe distance.

 Design and Build

 The main styling change is the adoption of standard full-LED headlamps.
 Otherwise, design-wise, things are much as before.
 As you'd expect, this car's design owes much to that of the standard GLC hatch model, so you get the same sloping roofline, narrow rear window and big tail-lights.
 The front end is exactly the same as that of the regular GLC but if you get out the tape measure, you'll find that this Coupe is 80mm longer and 40mm wider than its donor model - and slightly longer than a rival BMW X4.
-As usual, there's a wide range of options to make your GLC look either sporty or very luxurious, both inside and out.
-Go to town in the cabin and it really will feel luxurious.
-Options that'll help the car stand out include side running boards and huge 20-inch alloys.

-Inside, there are few changes from the regular GLC.
-Carried over is the flowing, one-piece centre console and tablet-style infotainment display, this positioned on top of the beautifully crafted dash.
 Standards of shoulder, elbow and legroom are the same as in an ordinary GLC at the front, but headroom is inevitably a little more restricted at the back, though five folk can still be seated inside.
 The 491-litre boot loses 59-litres of capacity over the standard GLC and offers a maximum capacity of 1,205 litres with the rear bench folded flat.